ReesMehorst/DEAI/README.md

 * Working with notebooks and development environments

 ## Notes
+* This repository is for my personal use.

-* This repository is primarily intended for educational purposes.
+* This repository is primarily intended for my own educational purposes.
 * Content may be incomplete, experimental, or updated as the course progresses.

 ---